Your lawyer will explain the assessment to you and may refer you to specialists in completing such an evaluation.

 Among the many factors your lawyer may address are your:

-- family history and ties to your community,
+family history and ties to your community,

-- military service and whether you are a veteran,
+military service and whether you’re a veteran,

-- your current health and health history,
+your current health and health history,

-- whether and to what extent you have participated in psychological therapy,
+whether and to what extent you have participated in psychological therapy,

 your current or past participation in volunteer activities, as well as any awards or honors you may have received.